If you’re looking for a sweet table or shelf decoration, these Easter mason jars are perfect. These bunnies can also hold candy and make good gifts!

 If you’re looking for a sweet Easter table or shelf decoration, these Easter mason jars a great project for an afternoon or to do with little ones.

-With just a few supplies and a cute pom, turn a simple mason jar into a cute bunny.
-Kids absolutely love making these, by the way.
+With just a few supplies and a cute pom tail, turn a simple mason jar into a cute bunny.
+Kids absolutely love making these for Easter, by the way.

 These Easter mason jars are perfect for holding candy or would even make a fun alternative to traditional Easter baskets (maybe a neighbor gift?).
 There are really a ton of uses!
 Let’s get started.